logiaking/woocommerce-force-aggregaterating-schema-plugin/README.md

 Download folder, compress, and upload to Wordpress plugins.

-Plugin code can be tweaked to have whichever values preferred.
+Plugin code can be tweaked to have whichever values preferred..